p-adic L-functions for unitary groups: Modular forms and -adic modular forms on unitary groups

-and for any finite character $\psi:W\rightarrow \bQ_p^\times$ trivial on $W^{p^{r-1}}$ and $\kap$ as in \ref{padicweight} satisfying the restriction in \eqref{controlthm1},
+and for any finite character $\psi:W\rightarrow \bQ_p^\times$ trivial on $W^{p^{r-1}}$ and $\kap$ as in \ref{padicweight} satisfying the restriction in \eqref{classicalitythm1},

-is an isomorphism, where $\grp_{\kap\psi}$ is the kernel of the homomorphism $\Lambda_R\otimes_R R[\psi]\rightarrow R[\psi]$ induced by the character $\kap\psi$ and $\omega_\kap\in\hat\Delta$ is $\kap|_\Delta$.
+is an isomorphism, where $\grp_{\kap\psi}$ is the kernel of the homomorphism $\Lambda^o_R\otimes_R R[\psi]\rightarrow R[\psi]$ induced by the character $\kap\psi$ and $\omega_\kap\in\hat\Delta$ is $\kap|_\Delta$.

-Clearly, one can include types in the definition of $\Lambda$-adic cuspforms, and we write the module of $\Lambda$-adic cuspforms of type $W_S$ as $\CS^\ord(K_p,W_S,R)$.
-That the analogs of the maps \eqref{controlthm3} in this context are also isomorphisms follows from the fact that $\grp_{\kap\psi}$ is generated by a regular sequence.
+\begin{rmk} Clearly, one can include types (i.e., irreducible representations $W_S$ of compact open subgroups of $K_S \subset K^p$, for some finite set $S$ of primes) in the definition of $\Lambda$-adic cuspforms, and we write the module of $\Lambda$-adic cuspforms of type $W_S$ as $\CS^\ord(K^p,W_S,R)$.
+It can be shown that the analogs of the maps \eqref{controlthm3} in this context are also isomorphisms, using the fact that $\grp_{\kap\psi}$ is generated by a regular sequence. \end{rmk}